 SCROLL DOWN TO LISTEN TO THE FULL PLAYLIST

-We kick off our playlist this month with Kristine Flaherty, more widely known as K.Flay, a Chicago-born rapper who first discovered her song-writing talent while she was a freshmen at Stanford University.
+I kick off my playlist this month with Kristine Flaherty, more widely known as K.Flay, a Chicago-born rapper who first discovered her song-writing talent while she was a freshmen at Stanford University.
 Her new single FML is about the party life and inevitable, regrettable morning-after hangovers: “I’m living out my dreams like every night, I love my life.
 But when I open up my blurry eyes, it’s not as nice.
 Fuck my life…” Kristine holds dual degrees in psychology and sociology from Stanford University.

-Our other selections include:
+My other selections include:

 The Overcoats: A female duo from New York who released their first EP last June.
 Hana Elion and JJ Mitchell wear their creativity like an “overcoat” that covers them in a protective layer of art and music.